Brad Meltzer Books in Order

 Where to Start With Brad Meltzer

-→ Prefer deep political conspiracy and American history?
+→ Prefer Washington secrets, presidential history, and political conspiracy?
 Start with The Inner Circle (Culper Ring #1).
-The whole trilogy is built around the National Archives and Washington’s original spy ring.
+The trilogy follows Beecher White at the National Archives and uses George Washington’s spy ring as the doorway into a modern thriller plot.

-→ The Culper Ring trilogy and the Zig & Nola series are completely independent, so there is no need to read one before the other.
+→ The Culper Ring trilogy and the Zig and Nola series are independent.
+You do not need to read one before the other.

 Culper Ring Trilogy (Books in Order)